Hannah Schacter (gx7719)

 Learn more about Wayne State's developmental science Ph.D. program.
 More information about our lab and current research is available at arclabwsu.com.

-Education – Degrees, Licenses, Certifications: Postdoctoral Training, Department of Psychology, University of Southern California, 2017-2019 Ph.D., Developmental Psychology, University of California, Los Angeles, 2017 B.A., Psychology, Hamilton College, 2012
+Education – Degrees, Licenses, Certifications: Postdoctoral Training, Department of Psychology, University of Southern California, 2017-2019 Ph.D. in Developmental Psychology, University of California, Los Angeles, 2017 B.A. in Psychology, Hamilton College, 2012

 Awards and grants: